QuentinRa/blog.quentinra.dev/info/cpp/class/visibility.md

 };
 ```

-You can add many time the same modifier, if you want to sort things.
+You can add many times the same modifier if you want to sort things.

 ```cpp
 struct my_structure {